Ofsted Research Review of the PE Curriculum

 The review suggests 3 pillars of progression that develop competence to participate, these are:

 - Motor Competence (incorporating Fundamental Movement Skills)

 - Healthy Participation

-NB: As Motor Competence and Fundamental Movement Skills are best developed between 3 and 8 years old, these have been a key focus for our PE Mapping at Early Years and KS1.
+NB: Motor Competence and Fundamental Movement Skills are best developed between 3 and 8 years old, therefore these have been a key focus for our PE Mapping at Early Years and KS1.

 In KS2, we should be mindful of Motor Competence, but should increase our focus of Pillars 2 and 3; Rules, Strategies & Tactics, and Healthy Participation.

-We will keep you updated with the development of our plans and documents, and hope to have the first set of PE Mapping documents published within the next two weeks.
+We will keep you updated with the development of our plans and documents.
+We hope to have the first set of PE Mapping documents published within the next two weeks.